Josh Warrington: Warrington vs. Frampton

-2019
+Immediately after Carl Frampton's win over Luke Jackson, Frank Warren announced that he would challenge Warrington for the IBF title.
+Warrington was also in attendance and entered the ring.
+Warren announced the fight would take place in December 2018 and be shown live and exclusive on BT Sport Box Office, BT's new pay-per-view platform.
+On 28 August, Boxing Scene reported a press conference would take place in the coming weeks with the fight likely to take place at the Manchester Arena.
+Warren wanted the fight to take place in a stadium, however did not want any mandatories to get in the way as a stadium fight would likely take place in Spring 2019.
+On 15 September, the fight was officially announced to take place at the Manchester Arena on 22 December 2018.
+Warrington weighed 125.6 pounds and Frampton came in slightly heavier at 125.9 pounds, both successfully making the featherweight limit.
+Warrington won the fight by unanimous decision.
+The judges scored the fight 116–112, 116–112 and 116–113 in his favour.

+2019–2021

 Warrington vs. Takoucht

 On 7 August, it was confirmed that Warrington would defend the IBF featherweight championship for the third time against Sofiane Takoucht.
 The fight took place on 12 October, at the First Direct Arena in Leeds, England.
 This was the 13th time Warrington fought as a professional in his hometown of Leeds.
 In a one sided fight Warrington beat Takoucht by TKO in the second round.

 Warrington vs. Galahad

 On 15 June 2019, Warrington had his second title defense against domestic rival and IBF #1 contender Kid Galahad in his hometown of Leeds.
 In a messy bout, with a lot of holding and clinching from both sides, Warrington proved to be the aggressor more often than his counterpart, which was sufficient to edge the victory and retail his world title.
-The scorecards read 116-113 and 116-112 in favor of Warrington, while the third judge scored the fight 115-113 for Galahad.
+The scorecards read 116–113 and 116–112 in favor of Warrington, while the third judge scored the fight 115–113 for Galahad.